Claudio Ranieri sacked nine months after Premier League title

 It would be the first time a defending champion dropped out of England's top league since Manchester City 79 years ago.

+Ex-Manchester United and England defender turned TV pundit Rio Ferdinand expressed shock, while former Liverpool and Real Madrid striker Michael Owen called it a "total and utter disgrace."

+"I've lost a lot of love for the beautiful game today.
+The players and fans of Leicester have been massively let down," Owen tweeted.

-Gary Lineker, a former England national team captain and Leicester's most prominent ex-player, called the move "inexplicable, unforgivable and gut-wrenching" on Twitter.
+Gary Lineker, a former England national team captain and Leicester's most prominent ex-player, called the move "inexplicable, unforgivable and gut-wrenchingly sad."

+Leicester City said its board will now start looking for a replacement and will make no further comment until that process is complete.